 The Mithraeum is spread out over three levels, with the Temple located on the lowest of the three.
-The other levels feature exhibitions of Roman artifacts and information about the cult of Mithras and how they reconstructed the temple.
+The other levels feature exhibitions of Roman artefacts and information about the cult of Mithras and how they reconstructed the temple.

-The top level, Bloomberg SPACE displays modern art works alongside a selection of the many Roman artefacts found on the site.
+The top level, Bloomberg SPACE, displays modern art works alongside a selection of the many Roman artefacts found on the site.

 Each level takes you to another part of London’s history.
 The current ground level is 9 metres above ground level during Roman times, so you walk back through time with each descending step.
 It’s a fascinating walk into the London of times long past – and that’s all before you get to the temple itself.